nalinaksh/Solar-Flare-Analysis/README.md

 # Solar-Flare-Analysis

 File Description:
-- action_page*.php : Each of these files is used to download queried data files from a different sources.
+- action_page*.php : Each of these files is used to download queried data files from a different source.
 Some of them can be used to downlaod data directly to the browser, while others can be used from the command line.
 For example,  action_page.php can be used to download data via the browser from "ftp://ftp.swpc.noaa.gov" anytime between June-01-2014 to June-30-2014.
 - index2.html: To Query and download data files from "ftp://ftp.swpc.noaa.gov", to be used with action_page.php
 - parse*.php: Each of these files parses the downloaded data files (from steps above) and inserts data into database tables.
-The database tables are already been created in MySQL database, not shown here.
+The database tables have already been created in MySQL database, not shown here.
 - catalogs_v2_orig.php: This queries the various database catalogs, according to the user's web based query, and retrieves and publish data onto the web page.
 - plotdata_goes15_v2.php: Used to match various events in response to the selected event and to visualize all the events and the raw data.
 - index.html: To query and retrieve different MySQL database catalogs.